krsdata/programmerlab.com/wp-content/plugins/user-submitted-posts/readme.txt

 To reset plugin settings to factory defaults:

-* Visit "Restore Default Options" in the plugin settings
+1. Visit "Restore Default Options" in the plugin settings
-* Check the box and save your changes
+2. Check the box and save your changes
-* Deactivate the plugin and then reactivate it
+3. Deactivate the plugin and then reactivate it
-* Plugin settings now are restored to defaults
+4. Plugin settings now are restored to defaults

 And no, restoring default settings does not delete any submitted posts.
 Even if you completely remove the plugin, the submitted posts will not be deleted.
 You have to remove them manually, if desired.

-**Wanted to be sure that the plugin does not require the exec() / exec.php or url_fopen functions, as both of those have been disabled on our host server for security reasons.**

-User Submitted Posts does not use any of "the exec() / exec.php or url_fopen functions".
-So you're good to go.

-**The Name and URL fields are not displayed in the form, even though they are set to display in the plugin options.**

-The setting "Registered Username" when enabled will automatically hide the Name field.
-Likewise the setting "User Profile URL" when enabled will automatically hide the URL field.
-Try enabling these settings and refreshing the form page.

-**More Questions &amp; Answers**

-__Question:__ "I'm new to wordpress and just installed your plugin User Submitted posts.
-What template do I add the code to have it work everywhere."

-__Answer:__ It really depends on the theme, as each tends to use template files differently.. it also depends on where on the page you would like to display the form, for example the sidebar (sidebar.php), the footer (footer.php), and so forth.
-Also, chances are that you'll need to add the form to more than one template file, for example index.php and page.php, etc. A good first place to try would be the sidebar, or maybe index.php and then go from there.

-__Question:__ "I have the option for multiple image uploads enabled in the plug-in settings however it does not work on the site.
-When you click on the Add another image text nothing happens."

-__Answer:__ The "Add another image" link is dependent on the required JavaScript being included in the page.
-Check the plugin setting to "Include JavaScript?" and you should be good to go.

-__Question:__ "I really like the new Rich Text editor, but the Add Media button only shows up if I'm logged in to the site, and so nobody else can see it.
-Is there a way to change that so that all readers wanting to submit something can use that button?"
+**How do I enable the "Add Media" button for all users (even if not registered)?**

-__Answer:__ As far as I know the user must be logged in to have access to file uploads, Media Library and the uploader.
+Users must have sufficient capabilities to access the Media Library and the "Add Media" button.
 This is a security measure aimed at preventing foul play.
-The Pro version of USP, however, provides an option to [enable Add Media uploads for all user levels](https://plugin-planet.com/usp-pro-enable-non-admin-users-upload-media/).
+The Pro version of USP provides an option to [enable Add Media uploads for all user levels](https://plugin-planet.com/usp-pro-enable-non-admin-users-upload-media/).

-__Question:__ "I have it set so that articles get submitted under the users name.
-Sometimes when a user submits an article the article gets submitted under the users name, and other times set as the default user as set in the settings.
-When the article gets set to the default user I cannot change it in wordpress, I need to copy and paste the whole article to a new article and then set it to the proper user."

-__Answer:__ The registered username of the submitter can be used for post author only when the user is logged in to WordPress (otherwise it's impossible for WordPress to know their identity).
-Thus, to resolve the dilemma posed in the question, one solution is to require users to be logged in to submit posts.
-See the previous Q&amp;A, "How to require login?".
-See also the related settings, "Registered Username" and "User Profile URL".

-__Question:__ "Can you explains how the setting 'Registered Username' works?"
+**Can you explain how the setting "Registered Username" works?**

-__Answer:__ Yes, here is a summary:

-* When "Registered Username" is enabled:
+When "Registered Username" is enabled:

 * If the user is logged in, their registered username is used as the Post Author
 * If the user is logged out, the setting "Assigned Author" is used as the Post Author

-* When "Registered Username" is disabled:
+When "Registered Username" is disabled:

 * The setting "Assigned Author" always is used as the Post Author for all users (whether logged in or not)

-__Question:__ "When displaying the post author and author URL for submitted posts, my theme uses the default assigned author.
-How can I change it so that my theme uses the submitted author name and author URL instead of the default assigned author?"

-__Answer:__ This functionality is built in to the Pro version of USP, but it's also possible using either of the following methods:

-* Replace your theme's current author tags with USP's `usp_author_link()`
-* By adding some custom code to your theme's functions.php file.
-If interested, please [contact me directly](https://perishablepress.com/contact/) and I will send the code and steps to implement.

-__Question:__ "Why doesn't the USP shortcode work when added to the WP Text widget?"

-__Answer:__ By default, WordPress does not enable shortcodes in widgets.
-I have added a plugin setting called "Enable Shortcodes" that will enable any/all shortcodes to work in widgets.
-Enable that setting and you should be good to go.
-Note: the "Enable Shortcodes" setting applies to all shortcodes, even those of other plugins.
-Check out WP-Mix for more information on [enabling shortcodes in widgets](https://wp-mix.com/enable-shortcodes-widgets/).

-__Question:__ "How can I change the default Post Title?"

-When the Post Title field is not included in the submission form, USP automatically uses the default: "User Submitted Post".
-To customize the default Post Title, you can use the provided USP filter hook, `usp_default_title`.
-Here is an example:

-	function usp_customize_default_title($title, $time) {

-		return $title .' - '. $time;

-	}
-	add_filter('usp_default_title', 'usp_customize_default_title', 10, 2);

-This will append a unique date/time string to the default Post Title.

-__Question:__ "How can I translate this plugin?"
+**How can I translate this plugin?**

-__Answer:__ Currently the easiest and most flexible method is to [use GlotPress to translate USP](https://translate.wordpress.org/projects/wp-plugins/user-submitted-posts).
+Currently the easiest and most flexible method is to [use GlotPress to translate USP](https://translate.wordpress.org/projects/wp-plugins/user-submitted-posts).
 That is the recommended translation route going forward, but for the time being you may also translate using a plugin such as [Loco Translate](https://wordpress.org/plugins/loco-translate/).
 FYI, USP's translation files are located in the `/languages/` directory.

+**Why am I not receiving the Email Alerts?**

+Normally the plugin sends an Email Alert each time a post is submitted.
+If that is not happening in your case, you will need to troubleshoot your setup.
+Here is a guide on [Troubleshooting Email](https://perishablepress.com/email-troubleshooting-guide/) that should help.

+**More FAQs**

+Want to read some more FAQs?
+Check out the [USP FAQs at Perishable Press](https://perishablepress.com/faqs-user-submitted-posts/)

 **Questions?
 Feedback?**